OriginQ/VQNET2.0-tutorial-en/source/rst/nn.rst

     :param kernel: size of the average pooling windows
     :param strides: factors by which to downscale
-    :param padding: one of  "valid" or "same",defaults to "valid"
+    :param padding: one of "valid", "same" or tuple with integers specifies the padding value of column and row,defaults to "valid"
     :param name: name of the output layer
     :return: AvgPool2D layer